-For more suggestions on how to raise a child with a disability, please, read my book.
+For more stories about Francis childhood and our adventure with foster children, please, read my book.
 Here is a link:

 The Apple Tree: Raising 5 Kids With Disabilities and Remaining Sane